Pulmonary Embolism (cont.)

 - Can pulmonary embolism be prevented?

-Basic testing may include:
+Basic testing in the diagnosis of pulmonary embolism may include:

 - CBC (complete blood count)